 The mixed riparian forest habitat on the refuge is important for breeding and migrating passerine birds, and supports a large heron/egret rookery.
 The refuge provides habitat for several Federal and State endangered and threatened species, including giant garter snake, Chinook salmon, yellow-billed cuckoo, and Swainson's hawk.

 Waterfowl and pheasant hunting is permitted seasonally.
-Access the Complex's hunting webpage for more information.
+Access the Complex's hunting webpage on the Sacramento NWR site for more information.

 To see a Map with Directions, click on the links below:

 Learn More About Visitor Opportunities on the Complex: